damianmozniak/liferay/README.md

 If you want to change it to Postgresql then you need to update the $REPO_DIR/customization/ROOT.war/WEB-INF/classes/portal-ext.properties

 	jdbc.default.jndi.name=java:jboss/datasources/PostgreSQLDS

+__Note__ :

+The datasources name could be changed by updting the file $APP_NAME/.openshift/config/standlone.xml and doing a git push

 Upgrade the Portal
 ------------------

+Right now the quick start supports only **Liferay Portal 6.1.0-CE.GA1**

 In order to update or upgrade to the latest liferay portal, you'll need to re-pull and re-push.